-Neighborhood Revitalization Initiative affiliates serve more families by responding to community aspirations with an expanded array of products, services and partnerships, empowering residents to revive their neighborhoods and enhance the quality of life.
+Vision: Neighborhood Revitalization Initiative (NRI) affiliates serve more families by responding to community aspirations with an expanded array of products, services and partnerships, empowering residents to revive their neighborhoods and enhance the quality of life.

-Vision of NRI: Neighborhoods across the country are revitalized into vibrant, safe and inviting places to live for current and future residents.
+Mission: Neighborhoods across the country are revitalized into vibrant, safe and inviting places to live for current and future residents.
 This will happen through the hard work of engaged citizens, partnerships with civic and business groups and a renewed community spirit.

 The Neighborhood Revitalization Initiative helps fulfill Habitat’s mission.

 Building a house for a family is noble work.
 Revitalizing a neighborhood is transformational work.